Peleda23/-100DaysOfCode/r1-log.md

 I took a chalenge on www.frontendmentor.io to do a landing page.
 Made mobile version today.
 Used mainly sass and flex box no javascript.
 Now gona watch few videos about javascript.

+###R1D3

+Try to work today on my landing page project.
+Work didnt go smooth.
+And strated to work on my javascript skills.
+Downloaded some videos from frontendmasters about javascript.
+Sunday hard to code today.